cyplo/talks/crypto_basics/notes.md

 # let us deconstruct some protocols
-* with which do you want to start ?
 * it's easiest to read info on https sessions, can we start with that ?

 # https